icheft/2020climas-v2/README.md

 This is a fork from [Imagine Jekyll Theme](https://github.com/icheft/imagine-jekyll-theme).
+The site is still in development.
 View the demo [here](https://2020climas.netlify.app).

 ***